How to Install the LEMP Stack on Windows WSL

 Copyright (c) 2000, 2018, Oracle, MariaDB Corporation Ab and others.

-The P in LEMP stands for PHP.
-PHP is a general-purpose scripting language that glues all the other components of the stack.
+The “P” in LEMP stands for PHP.
+PHP is a programming language that makes websites work.
+It connects all the parts of LEMP together.

 sudo service php7.4-fpm stop